uselessvevo/pie-audio/README.md

 Before we start, I want to say a special thanks to the creators of the [spyder-ide](https://github.com/spyder-ide/spyder) project, as some code is based on it.

+> [!WARNING]
+>  The project is under active development!
+> Most of the things announced will be changed, are running unstable, or are under development.

 > [!NOTE]
 > I've tested this program only under Windows 10.
 Feature releases will touch this problem.